0xtonyandrew1/SUPERSTORE-SALES-ANALYSIS/README.md

 ### Transformation:

-The Data was splitted into four different queries and the columns were re-ordered into the right format.
+The Data was seperated into four different queries and the columns were re-ordered into the right format.

 ### MODELING